agorafoundation/agora/README.md

 > #### *"The natural can never be inferior to the artificial; art imitates nature, not the reverse. ...
 Now, all the arts move from the lower goals to higher ones.
 Won't nature do the same?"*. - Marcus Aurelius \ Meditations [11:10]

 ## Let's build the next generation of software together.
-Agora is born of a moment.
-It is abundantly clear that AI will increase our productivity, help us make new connections and discoveries, and potentially make the world a better place.
-We know that technologies such as semantic search and generative AI improve vastly as the size of the context (our data) we provide increases.
-Having all lived through the birth of Web 2.0 we all watched as a few companies amassed immeasurable wealth by offering services that harvested the most valuable commodity, information.
-Our vision is to create a trusted platform, focused on the individual that allows people to safely collect their data in a cloud platform that is engineered to provide all the value of these data driven tools, but allowing them complete control over their data and serious value even when they choose to keep it 100% private.
+Agora emerges at a pivotal moment in technology.
+As generative AI and similar technologies promise to boost productivity and foster novel connections and discoveries, their effectiveness hinges on crucial factors: the depth of context provided, the precision of our prompts, and their capacity to evolve from past interactions.
+These capabilities will further advance as these systems access our comprehensive knowledge and data.
+The race is on to build these new “operating systems” of tomorrow.

-Agora is an open, free, cloud based learning and research platform.
-It is a living experiment, built by educators, researchers and students to envision what is possible tomorrow, by building it today.
-Untethered by the past, a framework for developing the next generation of Human Computer Interaction (HCI) driven by safe AI interacting privately with your data.
-Its architecture is simple, fast and light, a solid core that allows endless experimentation in semantic search and generative AI assistance.
-We envision it growing into your cloud based operating system of the future.
+Recalling the rise of Web 2.0, we observed how select companies amassed vast wealth by capitalizing on our most valuable asset: our data.
+We feel that the best possible future is one where your data can be used to achieve the best results, without sharing or losing ownership.
+Agora's vision is to harness the transformative power of these technologies while upholding user privacy rights.
+Agora stands as a trusted, user-centric platform, delivering the benefits of data-driven tools with full user control.
+It prioritizes maximizing value, even for users who opt for complete data privacy.

-Protected by the Agora Foundation, a Public Service charged with protecting individual data as a service rendered in the public interest, ensuring your privacy and ownership of data within the system now and for the lifetime of the foundation!
+Agora is more than just a platform; it's an open, free, cloud-based learning and research ecosystem.
+Conceived and constructed by educators, researchers, and students, it's a proactive venture into the future of technology.
+Agora is liberated from conventional constraints, forging a new path in Human-Computer Interaction (HCI) through safe, private AI interactions with user data.
+Its architecture is streamlined, efficient, and adaptable, providing a robust foundation for ongoing exploration in semantic search and AI assistance.
+Agora aspires to become your cloud-based operating system of tomorrow.
+Help us build and support it today!

 ## Agora's guiding principles:
 - Accessible: Free and open source and will remain so forever